-At Scottsdale Water we strive every day to epitomize our vision of Water Sustainability through Stewardship Innovation and People.
-We are dedicated to supplying you with safe, reliable drinking water at an affordable price with outstanding service.
-Our commitment to that goal is summarized in this annual report.
+At Scottsdale Water, we are committed to bringing our vision of Water Sustainability through Stewardship, Innovation, and People to life every day.
+Our goal is simple: to provide you with safe, reliable drinking water at an affordable price, paired with exceptional service.
+This annual report highlights our dedication to that mission.

-Water is a precious resource for our community, especially in our desert environment.
-In addition to working to ensure your water is safe, we are also dedicated to ensuring a secure and sustainable water supply for today and the future.
+Water is a vital resource, particularly as our community faces an unprecedented drought.
+Beyond ensuring that your water is safe, we are equally focused on maintaining a sustainable and secure water supply, both for today and for the future.

-Through innovative aquifer recharge programs and effective strategic planning and investment, Scottsdale was the first city in Arizona to meet safe yield - put more water in the aquifer than we take out - and has been doing so every year since 2006, nearly 20 years ahead of the state-mandated deadline to do so.
-We also work to actively educate and encourage our citizens to use water wisely and conserve whenever possible.
+Scottsdale Water operates one of the most innovative and technologically advanced water recycling facilities in the nation.
+Thanks to forward-thinking aquifer recharge programs, strategic planning, and smart investments, Scottsdale became the first city in Arizona to achieve safe yield-putting more water into the aquifer than we extract-and has consistently done so since 2006, nearly 20 years ahead of the state-mandated deadline.

-I encourage you to review this report and learn about the work and dedication that goes into providing you safe, reliable and affordable drinking water each and every day.
+I encourage you to read through this report and learn more about the work and dedication behind providing safe, reliable, and affordable drinking water every day.